-A route, first waymarked in 1999, which begins in Málaga, joining the Vía de la Plata (starting in Seville) at Mérida, thus enabling pilgrims from Málaga and south-eastern Spain to continue on to Santiago de Compostela.
+A route, first waymarked in 1999, which begins in Málaga, joining the Vía de la Plata (starting in Seville) at Mérida, enabling pilgrims from Málaga and south-eastern Spain to continue on to Santiago de Compostela.
 The Camino Mozárabe generically refers to the routes originating in Almería, Granada, or Málaga, so this route shares the Camino with those routes originating in Granada and in Almeriía, from where they join together in Baena.

 The Route.
 217 km from Málaga to Córdoba, starting in Málaga and traveling through Almogía, Antequera, Villanueva de Algaidas, Lucena, Baena, Castro del Río to Córdoba.
 An additional 244 km to Mérida, via Cerro Muriano, Villaharta, Alcaracejos, Hinojosa del Duque, Castuera, Campanario, Don Benito and Medellín.
 Takes on average 17-19 days to walk the entire route.